Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Results

-Figure~\ref{fig5} illustrates the resulting effect on both (a) gain and (b) squeezing for $C_\text{bt}\sim 1$~nF (dark-blue line) and $C_\text{bt}\sim 10$~pF (light-blue line) corresponding to an efficient and inefficient low-frequency noise filtering scheme, respectively.
-These results are compared with the ideal case (dashed-line), where the junction does not interact with the low-frequency environment.
-For an Aluminum junction ($\Delta/\hbar\omega_0 \approx 10.9$) and $T=15$ mK, $C_\text{bt}\sim 1$~nF corresponds to rms voltage fluctuations of $\sqrt{k_\text{B}T/2C_\text{bt}} \sim 11$~nV (dark-blue line), the gain and squeezing are only weakly affected by the low-frequency environment which is efficiently filtered.
-The effect of low-frequency noise on $S_\text{eq}^\text{eff}(\omega)$ is illustrated in the inset of Fig.~\ref{fig5}.
-For $C_\text{bt} \sim 1$~nF, $S_\text{eq}^\text{eff}(\omega)$ is almost indistinguishable from the ideal case (dashed line), a signature that the low-frequency noise is efficiently filtered.
-On the other hand, under less efficient filtering, $C_{bt} \sim 10$~pF corresponding to $\sim 0.1~\mu$V rms voltage fluctuations (light-blue line), the equilibrium current noise rises smoothly and its behavior near $2\Delta/\hbar$ deviates from the ideal case (see inset).
-In this case, low-frequency noise diminishes both gain and squeezing amplitudes (light-blue line).
-However, the bandwidth is only weakly modified.
+We now investigate the effects of the low-frequency noise on the frequency-dependent properties of the amplifier.
+Fig.~\ref{fig5.5} illustrates (a) gain, (b) quantum efficiency and (c) squeezing for $eV_\text{dc} = 2\Delta - 1.999\hbar\omega_0$ and three different filtering capacitances: $C_{bt}\sim 1$~nF (dotted line), $C_{bt}\sim 0.1$~nF (dashed line) and $C_{bt}\sim 10$~pF (dashed-dotted line), respectively.
+The ac voltage is set to give 20 dB of gain at zero detuning.
+These results are compared with the ideal case (solid line), where the junction does not interact with the low-frequency environment.
+For an aluminum junction ($\Delta/\hbar\omega_0 \approx 10.9$) and $T=15$~mK, $C_{bt}\sim 1$~nF corresponds to rms voltage fluctuations of $\sqrt{k_\text{B}T/2C_{bt}} \sim 11$~nV (dot-dashed line), the gain, added noise and squeezing are only weakly affected by the low-frequency environment which is efficiently filtered.
+The effect of low-frequency noise on $S_\text{eq}^\text{eff}(\omega)$ is illustrated in the inset of Fig.~\ref{fig5.5}.
+For $C_{bt} \sim 1$~nF, $S_\text{eq}^\text{eff}(\omega)$ is almost indistinguishable from the ideal case (dashed line), a signature that the low-frequency noise is efficiently filtered.
+On the other hand, under less efficient filtering, $C_{bt} \sim 10$~pF corresponding to $\sim 0.1~\mu$V rms voltage fluctuations (dashed line) and $C_{bt} \sim 0.1$~nF, the equilibrium current noise rises smoothly and its behavior near $2\Delta/\hbar$ deviates from the ideal case (see inset).
+In these cases, low-frequency noise diminishes both quantum efficiency and squeezing [dashed and dashed-dotted lines in (b) and (c)].
+However, the 3 dB bandwidth is weakly diminished.
+Furthermore, the main effect of the low-frequency noise is to diminish the strength of the nonlinearity giving rise to parametric interaction and, therefore, to obtain higher gains the ac-voltage amplitude must be increased.
+The increasing of the ac voltage enhances single-photon dissipation Re$Y_0$ and degrades quantum efficiency and squeezing.